digitalservicebund/grundsteuer/README.md

 ./create-local-unleash.sh
 ```

-You can log in to this fresh Unleash installation at `http://localhost:4242` with the username `admin` and
+You can log into this fresh Unleash installation at `http://localhost:4242` with the username `admin` and
 password `unleash4all`.

 Once everything is up and running, you can start the app for the first time: